 It’s important for traders to understand the bid vs ask price of a security, as well as the difference between the two, which is known as the bid-ask spread.

 The market price is a historical price: the price of the last trade that occurred with the security.
 The bid and ask prices, on the other hand, show what buyers and sellers would be willing to trade the security for now.

-What is Bid and Ask?
+What Are Bid and Ask?

-The bid price is the best potential price that retail investors would be willing to pay to buy a security.
-If a trader wants to sell a security, they would want to know how much they’d be able to sell it for.
+So if a trader wants to sell a security, they would want to know how much they’d be able to sell it for.
 They can find out the best price they could get for the security by looking at the current bid price in the market, which would show the highest potential amount they could get for it.

 Conversely, ask price is the lowest price investors are willing to sell a security for at any given time.
 If a trader wants to buy a security, they want to get the lowest possible price, so they look at the ask price to find out what that is.